germanvaleroelizondo/moodle-qbank_bulktags/README.md

 It was mainly created at MoodleDACH24 in Vienna.
 With thanks to Stephan Robotta https://github.com/srobotta for collaboration and inspiration.

+# Why was it created?

+Question tags are metadata and can be used to filter questions within the question bank.
+For example you might assign a difficulty level, or a subject area.
+A question can only be in a single category but can have an arbitrary number of tags.

+Updating the tags on a single question with 4 tags can be time consuming.
+It typically takes 9 clicks to update a single question.
+If you have a a category with 20 questions that is 180 clicks.
+And of course there is a good chance of making a mistake.
+With this plugin the whole task will typically take 10 clicks.

+#  Installation

 To install it from the root of a moodle installation

 git clone git@github.com:marcusgreen/moodle-question_bank_bulktags.git question/bank/bulktags